basiliscos/cpp-rotor/docs/Patterns.md

 messages has already been delivered to original recipient and the observer "misses" the message.
 See the pattern below how to synronize actors.

-The distinguish of *foreign and non-foreign* actors or MPMC-address is completely **architectural** and application specific, i.e. whether is is known apriory that there are multiple subscribers (MPMC) or single subsciber and other subscribes are are hidden from the original message flow.
+The distinguish of *foreign and non-foreign* actors or MPMC pattern is completely **architectural** and application specific, i.e. whether is is known apriori that there are multiple subscribers (MPMC) or single subsciber and other subscribes are are hidden from the original message flow.
 There is no difference between them at the `rotor` core, i.e.